 HSNi's consolidated financial results are reported on a calendar year basis ending on December 31.
 HSN's reporting period is the same as HSNi.
 Cornerstone has a 4-4-5 week accounting cycle with the fiscal year ending on the Saturday on or immediately preceding December 31.
-Fiscal years 2010, 2009 and 2008 include 52, 52 and 53 weeks, respectively.
+Cornerstone's fiscal years 2011, 2010 and 2009 include 53, 52 and 52 weeks, respectively.
 There are no intervening events that materially affect HSNi's consolidated balance sheets or consolidated statements of operations.